mrolims/pynamicalsys/docs/source/dds_import_and_setup.rst

 .. code-block:: python

-    from pycandy import DiscreteDynamicalSystem as dds
+    from pynamicalsys import DiscreteDynamicalSystem as dds

-If you don't have **PyCandy** installed, check the :doc:`installation guide <installation>`.
+If you don't have **pynamicalsys** installed, check the :doc:`installation guide <installation>`.
 Please also make sure to import Numpy, Matplotlib, and Seaborn, as they are required for numerical computations and visualizations:

 .. code-block:: python